 Appropriate Vaccine Usage

-This tells you the percent of residents who received the pneumonia and flu vaccines.
-Higher vaccination rates should be demanded by residents.
+This is the percent of residents who were given the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term residents who needed increased assistance with activities of daily living over time.
-ADL's include activities such as taking medications and bathing.
-Many would argue this is a measure of a resident's well-being.
+This indicates the percentage of residents that needed increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile